 Don’t be fooled by the name ‘French’ fries; the origins of this ubiquitous dish can be traced back to Belgium.
 The misnomer stems from a geographical error during World War I, when American soldiers stationed in Belgium believed they were situated in France (due to the fact that part of Belgium speaks French).
 When introduced to the delicacy, the soldiers nicknamed these fried potatoes ‘French fries’.
 Brussels fine array of frituurs have been trying to reclaim their legacy even since.

-The first to discover potatoes were the Spanish in the early 15th century, and 200 years later in the late 17th century, the first fried potatoes were introduced by people living between the two cities of Liège and Dinant, which are located in what is now the southern part of Belgium.
-It is believed the original idea came from the practice of catching and frying small fish from the Meuse river, yet as the river froze during winter time, people used the same procedure but with potatoes instead.
-This marked the beginning of what would become a national dish in Belgium and a longstanding tradition to its cuisine.
+The Spanish discovered potatoes in the early 15th century and brought them to Europe, and 200 years later the people of Liège and Dinant, which are located in what is now the southern part of Belgium, started to fry them.
+It is believed the original idea came from the practice of catching and frying small fish from the Meuse river.
+As the river froze during winter, people used the same procedure but with potatoes instead, and fries were born.

 The quality of Belgian frites is very important, and the final result depends upon the temperature before cooking.
-The fries cannot be frozen or too soft before frying, as they need the perfect balance to ensure that once fried, they are crispy and delicious.
+The fries cannot be frozen or too soft before frying, as they need the perfect balance to ensure that, once fried, they are crispy and delicious.
 The perfect Belgian frites are also no more than one centimetre (0.4 inches) thick, and the procedure involves frying the potatoes twice.
-In fact, they are even prepared in a special oil (animal fat); mostly from a mix of horse and cow fat.
+In fact, they are even prepared in a special oil made from a mix of horse and cow fat.